David Letele: Youth crime and gangs

 While Letele has likened youth boot camps to his BBM programme, he criticised the Sixth National Government's decision to place Oranga Tamariki (the Ministry for Children) in charge of the boot camps.
 He said:

 "These kids are used to being treated like shit.
 So treating them like even more shit, treating them harshly, what's that going to do?
 They're used to it.
 But what they're not used to is love."

 Letele has also criticised the National-led government's policies of banning gang patches and making gang membership a factor in determining criminal sentences, stating:

 "you cannot imprison your way out of it.
 When you've got kids joining gangs, and being patched at nine years old, throwing someone in prison doesn't solve anything."

 Personal life

-Letele is of Māori and Samoan descent.
-From an early age he endured a tough upbringing.
-His father, Dave, joined the Mongrel Mob at just 2 Years Old!
-Six years later, he became Auckland president.
-That troubled path led to six years in jail for armed robbery.
-Letele's uncle also spent half his life behind bars.
-Since their release they helped form a foundation – called Grace – to support families facing similar problems.
+Letele is of Tongan and Samoan descent.

 Letele became obese while he played professional rugby league in Australia and France.
 The heaviest he ever weighed was 210 kg.
 He has attributed his weight problems as stemming from suffering difficult, lonely times in Australia, during which he struggled financially.

 On the morning of 21 February 2024, Letele took part in a children's charity fun run in lower Queen Street in Auckland with Green Party MP and fellow Samoan community leader Efeso Collins.
 Shortly before 9:30 NZDT, Collins collapsed outside Britomart Station; 30 to 40 minutes' worth of attempts by on-site paramedics to revive him failed.
 Letele took part in a vigil immediately after Collins' unexpected death, and later thanked the efforts of parademics and off-duty police officers to save Collins' life.